gameontext/gameon-swagger/README.md

 # Game On!
 Swagger API Documentation

-This project contains a Game On! room implemented in Node.js
+This project contains the Game On!
+APIs documented in Swagger.

 ## Docker